paulf-999/snowflake_synthetic_data_generator/README.md

 # Snowflake Synthetic Data Generator

-Python scripts to create synthetic data in Snowflake, based upon a list of input table schemas provided.
+Python scripts to generate synthetic data in Snowflake, based upon a list of input tables provided.
+The scripts rely on reading the input table schemas to understand the name & data types of columns, to in turn use the Python library 'Faker' to generate meaningful fake data.

+python library 'Faker' is used to generate meaningful fake data, based upon the

 ## Summary

 * For each input table listed in `ip/config.yaml`, these scripts generate X amount of fake data records.
   * Where X is based upon the value of `num_records_to_generate` in `ip/config.yaml`.
+* The script reads the table schemas of each input table list provided to understand the name & data types of inputs columns, to in turn generate fake data..
 * The script then inserts the generated fake data into each of the target tables.

 ---